bitnami-labs/sealed-secrets/README.md

 The lack of any of such annotations means `strict` mode.
 If both are set, `cluster-wide` takes precedence.

-> NOTE: next release will consolidate this into a single `sealedsecrets.bitnami.com/scope` annotation.
+> NOTE: Next release will consolidate this into a single `sealedsecrets.bitnami.com/scope` annotation.

 ## Installation